Noongar Land Estate Update

 Information sessions and expression of interest process

-In February and March 2026 Karri Karrak will hold a series of information sessions for members of the Corporation, in person and online.
+In early 2026 Karri Karrak held a series of information sessions for members of the Corporation, in person and online, for members to understand the opportunities available under the Member Benefit pillar.

-From there, members will be able to request a one-on-one session with our staff to discuss the types of parcels of land they are interested in.
+Members can now request a one-on-one meeting with our staff to discuss the types of parcels of land they are interested in.
+Please contact kaya@karrikarrak.org.au to make an appointment or find out more.

-We look forward to working with you and your family on this part of the Settlement and the NLE in the New Year.
+We look forward to working with you and your family on this part of the Settlement and the NLE.